 By signing and submitting a complaint form, the student consents to disclosure by Nicolet College or the WTCS of any protected or confidential information that may be needed to review, investigate, and/or resolve the complaint; this includes referring complaints to another organization with jurisdiction and authority over the issue.
-The student also agrees to provide requested information and/or respond to questions about the complaint; failure to provide requested information and/or respond to questions about the complaint; failure to provide requested information and/or respond to questions about the wTCS dismissing the complaint.
+The student also agrees to provide requested information and/or respond to questions about the complaint; failure to provide requested information or respond to questions about the complaint.